 An Individual Taxpayer Identification Number (ITIN) is issued to individuals in the U.S. who do not qualify for a SSN but who need an identification number for tax filing purposes.
 The IRS issues the ITIN to help individuals comply with the U.S. tax laws, and to provide a means to process and account for tax returns and payments.
 The ITIN cannot be used for employment or for any purpose other than filing taxes.

-Students who are not eligible for the SSN who are from countries that have Tax Treaties with the U.S. should apply for an ITIN, IF you have a grant/scholarship in your financial aid award AND your treaty excludes "Service Income" (work) or "Scholarship/Fellowship" (grants).
+Students who are ineligible for the SSN, and are from countries that have tax treaties with the U.S., should apply for an ITIN if you have a grant/scholarship in your financial aid award and your treaty excludes "Service Income" (work) or "Scholarship/Fellowship" (grants).

 -